Business Hours

 The seven letters at the beginning of the book of Revelation provide both encouragement and critique for the Church.
 Theologian and priest Trench presents valuable exposition on just these letters, giving focus and careful attention to these epistles and what they mean.
 Trench’s readable yet scholarly interpretation will be of great value to students and general readers alike.

-Richard Chenevix Trench was born in 1807, a philologist, Anglican priest and author.
+Richard Chenevix Trench (1807–1886) was a philologist, Anglican priest, and author.
 He had several books of theology published, as well as two works of poetry.
-He died in 1886.

 Other Studies in Revelation Included